CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    ![](images/sqlsql.png "Confirm")

-   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **Arcsql is Ready** at the bottom of the notebook.
+   > **Note**: You might have to right-click and refresh on Arc data controller to view the instance if you don't see one after seeing the text **arcsql is Ready** at the bottom of the notebook.

 ## Task 3: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.